 Need to Know: Opportunity Zones

 Opportunity Zones were created by the Tax Cuts and Jobs Act in late 2017.
 This new program was added to the tax code to encourage economic development in low-income communities while providing tax deferment incentives for investors that have unrealized capital gains.
-Unrealized capital gains are profits existing on paper, resulting from an investment which has yet to be sold for cash.
+Unrealized capital gains are profits existing on paper, resulting from an investment which has yet to be sold for cash, stock, securities or real estate.
 There is ample opportunity to participate, as there are more than 8,700 designated zones that cover sections of all 50 states, including the District of Columbia and five U.S. territories.

 Along with the extensive number of zones, a study conducted by Real Capital Analytics finds that an estimated $6 trillion of unrealized capital gains are eligible to be invested in opportunity zone funds.
 While not all unrealized capital gains will be invested in opportunity zones, these zones encourage commercial and business real estate development in low-income areas throughout the United States.